romulo1984/lucianopf.github.com/about/index.md

 comments: false
 ---

-Brazilian, born in 1990, passionate about coding and tech mainly focused on solving web challenges.
+Brazilian, born in 1990, passionate about developiung web solutions.

 Fan of scripting languages such as JavaScript and Python and adept of TDD and BDD.